 The unified association held two business meetings annually, one in the spring, hosted by one if its members, and a second in the fall during the annual meeting of the American Association of Homes for the Aging (now LeadingAge).

 During the 1990s, PAHA changed its name to the Presbyterian Association of Homes & Services for the Aging (PAHSA), recognizing the changing service delivery models for older adults.
 The website, pahsa.org was launched, including the community location directory.
 The association continued to gather twice annually for the Spring Conference and Fall Gathering, but confined official business to the annual meeting held during the Spring Conference.

-Throughout the years of 2000-2010, PAHSA expanded its membership and gained increasing support from corporate sponsors, including Ziegler, Sodexo and the Board of Pensions of the PCUSA.
-PAHSA joined efforts with the Presbyterian Older Adult Ministries (POAMN) and The Association of Retired Ministers, Spouses and Survivors (ARMSS) and since 2010, PAHSA, POAMN and ARMSS have been co-exhibitors at the PCUSA General Assemblies.
+Throughout the years of 2000-2010, PAHSA expanded its membership and gained increasing support from corporate sponsors, including Ziegler and the Board of Pensions of the PCUSA.
+PAHSA joined efforts with the Presbyterian Older Adult Ministries (POAMN) and the former Association of Retired Ministers, Spouses and Survivors (ARMSS).
+For nearly a decade, PAHSA and POAMN have been co-exhibitors at Presbyterian General Assemblies and other national church gatherings.

 Beginning in 2010, PAHSA leaders became contributing authors to “The Presbyterian Outlook” magazine’s annual retirement issue.
 PAHSA chaplains, residents and executive leaders also contributed daily devotions to “These Days,” the devotional magazine of the PCUSA.

 In 2011, PAHSA entered into a formal mission partnership agreement with the PCUSA.
 The agreement recognizes the independent status of each organization while strengthening cooperation and mutual commitment to minister to and serve older adults.
 That same year, PAHSA held its first annual Fundraising Summit, bringing together philanthropy professionals from across the association’s membership.